Incontinence Caused by Cancer

 Prostate Cancer Incontinence

-Prostate cancer is common in men age 65 or older.
-It occurs when there is an abnormal growth of cells in the prostate gland, which sit just below the bladder and wraps around the urethra.
-Age, genetics and family history can all affect your chances of getting prostate cancer, as well as eating a diet high in fat.
+Prostate cancer is common in men aged 65 or older.
+It occurs when there is an abnormal growth of cells in the prostate gland, which sits just below the bladder and wraps around the urethra.
+Age, genetics, and family history can all affect your chances of getting prostate cancer, as well as eating a diet high in fat.

 Male urinary incontinence is commonly associated with prostate cancer.
 An enlarged prostate can obstruct the urethra, causing issues with urination.
 Surgery to remove the prostate can then disrupt the way the bladder is able to hold urine or can damage the nerves that help control bladder function.
 When the urethra is exposed to radiation, it can become thinner and lose tissue layers, which can worsen over time and result in incontinence.